dannyp12710/cot-4500-Pro1/README.md

 # cot-4500-Pro1

 The purpose of this code is to completed Programming Assignment 1 that invlove differenct concepts in the class including 1.
 Approximation Algorithm (Slide 11, Chapter 2.1).
 2. The bisection Method (Slide 14, Chapter 2.1).
 3. The fixed-point Iteration (Slide 13, Chapter 2.2) 4.
-The Newton-Raphson method (Slide 7, Chapter 2.3)
+The Newton-Raphson method (Slide 7, Chapter 2.3).
+All you have to do is run the code and you will get the code with specific answers that match with the chapter slides.
+I didnt use any third party libraries in python unless you count import math.
+I used python for my code just like the assignment said to.